 This was too much - no parts, no cavities, no surplus - the intangible thread unceremoniously snapped.
-The XYL's and OW's surreptitiously stole measurements for a tailored strait-jacket, Everywhere was heard the chant, "We must get on the air.
+The XYL's and OW's surreptitiously stole measurements for a tailored strait-jacket, and the little muscle-bound men with the nets worked overtime.

+Everywhere was heard the chant, "We must get on the air.
 We must get on the air."
 It is a fact that a goodly number did - with a vengeance.